 Not all of us are there yet.

-He said, I think that Senator Obama's gonna do very well in the suburbs.
+He said, I think that Senator Obama is going to do very well in the suburbs.

-I'd be very disappointed if uh if we if we did not match John Kerry's margin in the suburbs.
+I'd be very disappointed if we did not match John Kerry's margin in the suburbs.

 When Obama's bitter remarks that he made in San Francisco were brought up, Rendell said that Obama wished that he had phrased it differently.

-Said, but there's no question that he's correct that there are people that are hurting, or a lot of people, particularly in small towns who are hurting, need to help the help of a president that uh that cares about them.
+There are a lot of people, particularly in small towns who are hurting, need the help of a president that cares about them.

 So you see, folks, there isn't this uncontrollable excitement.